LukaKaranovic/surrounded/docs/update.md

 ## Key revisions since phase 3

 Nothing massive was changed since phase 3.
-Most of the changes were small and were included to either fill in gaps, be consistent with information across documents, or to be consistent with changes made in our actual game.
+Most of the changes were small and were included to either fill in gaps, to be consistent with information across documents, or to be consistent with changes made in our actual game.

 ### Changes and updates to the standards and processes (standards.md)